New nest sites

 Many individuals and local authorities are already doing a lot for swifts.
 Some examples can be found on the Swift Conservation and Action for Swifts websites.

-Whether you are a private householder, planner, architect or developer, if you’ve created new nest sites we would like you to provide some more information about them, to help us help swifts.
+Whether you are a private householder, planner, architect or developer, if you’ve created new nest sites using a swift box or nest brick, we would like you to provide some more information about them, to help us help swifts.

 Why do we want to know?